60+ Fun and Free Things to Do in Atlanta

 Atlanta BeltLine Eastside Trail – The BeltLine allows Atlantans to see their city in a new way, from trails and walkways connecting local neighborhoods.
 The most popular part of the Beltline is the Eastside Trail, running from Piedmont Park to Memorial Drive.

-Atlanta BeltLine Westside Trail – The three mile Atlanta BeltLine Westside Trail has many of the amenities of the Eastside Trail minus the large crowds.
+Atlanta BeltLine Westside Trail – The 3-mile Atlanta BeltLine Westside Trail has many of the amenities of the Eastside Trail minus the large crowds.
 We love the playgrounds and the artwork and murals along the paved trail.

 Peachtree Heights/Garden Hills Duck Pond – Peachtree Heights/Garden Hills Duck Pond is an open-to-the-public oasis tucked inside a historic neighborhood, where duck and geese roam, along with turtles, birds and other wildlife.